 Fast Preheat option

 LG also produces a great competitor worthy of our Top 5 list.
-The LG LSE4611ST is a slide-in electric range that has a depth that fits standard kitchen countertops, giving you that built-in style.
-This model is available in stainless steel at $1,599.
+The LG LSEL6335F is a slide-in electric range that has a depth that fits standard kitchen countertops, giving you that built-in style.
+This model is available in stainless steel at $1,999.
+It is also available in black stainless steel at $2,099.
 A stainless steel trim surrounds the main glass top cooking surface.

-The stovetop includes a dual 6"/9" 1,400W/3,200W burner and a 9" 2,500W burner.
+The stovetop includes a dual 9"/6" 3,200W ultraheat burner and a 12"/9"/6" triple, 3,000W burner.
 Sitting between the two rear elements is a convenient 7" 100W warming zone for keeping any foods warm or simply heating up a dinner plate.
-The large 6.3 cubic foot Cobalt Blue oven is loaded with cooking modes such as convection bake, programmable favorites, proofing, keep warm, pizza, and speed roast.
+The large 6.3 cubic foot Cobalt Blue oven is loaded with cooking modes such as convection bake, proofing, keep warm, slow cook, frozen meal, and convection roast.
 ProBake convection is ready to take your cooking results to the next level!
 With LG's EasyClean, you can clean your oven in just 10 quick minutes.
+With Air Fry, you can make fries, wings, and a variety of other dishes.
+There's no need to preheat, there's less oil, and it's built-in on your oven!

 LG uses a glass touch control panel rather than some traditional Mylar-coated panels found with many brands.
 This type of control does not require stabbing at the panel.
 A light touch with your finger is all that's needed.
 The professionally-inspired ProBake Convection and sleek design make this a great slide-in range for your home!